 - Greater self-confidence and better insight into human nature and decision making

-The books selected for the first module are as follows:
+The books selected for the first and second modules are as follows:

 Can I Go Out Now?